Speak (Lindsay Lohan album): Commercial performance

-Speak debuted at number four on the US Billboard 200 chart with first week sales of over 261,000.
-It was certified Platinum by the RIAA and has sold over 1,100,000 copies in the United States.
+Speak debuted at number four on the US Billboard 200 chart with first week sales of over 261,000 copies and also marks Lohan’s highest weekly sales.
+It was certified platinum by the RIAA and has sold over 1,100,000 copies in the United States.
+To date, the album sold 2.5 million copies worldwide.

 Promotion

 To promote Speak, Lohan did several performances in the United States.
 Lohan appeared on Sessions@AOL on December 2, where she performed "Rumors", "Over" and "Speak".
 Her first televised appearance was on Good Morning America on December 6, as a part of the Women Rule Concert Series.
 While she sang "Over" with no problems, her mouth did not move for a second during the performance of "Rumors".
 Lohan denied that she was lip synching, claiming that there was a backing track because she had fallen ill recently and that the song had to be enhanced from an electric-pop song to an acoustic version.
 Kim Jakwerth, of Casablanca Records, supported this statement by saying, "She did not lip-synch.
 Lindsay sang 100 percent live.
 Her band played 100 percent live.
 The background singers were 100 percent live.
 Yes, on the first song there were background tracks, which were not on the second song."
+To further promote the album, Lohan also made appearances on TEENick on December 3, MTV's TRL on the day of the album's release, Live with Regis and Kelly on December 9, the Z100 Jingle Ball on December 10, and The Tonight Show with Jay Leno on December 13.